 Forget and Reset Your AirPods

-The trick is removing the AirPods from the paired device list and pairing it again.
+The trick is to remove the AirPods from the paired device list and re-pair them again.
 It is one of the solutions you should try before doing anything else to your AirPods or iPhone.
 Follow the steps below.